 - Reduce disability and other long-term complications

-There are several medications geared towards rheumatoid arthritis.
+There are many medications geared towards rheumatoid arthritis.
 Some of them help reduce inflammation, while others slow down or prevent joint damage.
-You may also find RA drugs that increase physical activity or reduce disability.

 Medications that relieve the symptoms